-"Five Owls in a Tree" pattern and story are from Kidstuff, but I don't know which volume or issue.
-If you know, please leave a comment and I'll change my post.
+"Five Owls in a Tree" pattern and story are from Kidstuff Magazine Volume 5, Number 8.
 I've used this story for several years.
 I like to use it for tours, because the teachers can help hold the stick puppets.
 When one owl went missing, I decided to flannelize it.

 "Five Owls in a Tree"